LSZ reduction formula: The reduction formula for scalars

-which is slightly more general than an S-matrix element.
-Indeed, $\mathcal M$ is the expectation value of the time-ordered product of a number of fields $\varphi(y_1)\cdots\varphi(y_n)$ between an out state and an in state.
+which is slightly more general than an S-matrix element. $\mathcal M$ is the expectation value of the time-ordered product of a number of fields $\varphi(y_1)\cdots\varphi(y_n)$ between an out state and an in state.
 The out state can contain anything from the vacuum to an undefined number of particles, whose momenta are summarized by the index β.
 The in state contains at least a particle of momentum p, and possibly many others, whose momenta are summarized by the index α.
 If there are no fields in the time-ordered product, then $\mathcal M$ is obviously an S-matrix element.
 The particle with momentum p can be 'extracted' from the in state by use of a creation operator: